- How to Choose a Plant-Based Protein Powder

 That’s because, compared to animal protein, most plant-based protein has an incomplete amino acid profile and a lower absorption rate.

 In a nutshell, most animal protein has a complete amino acid profile, whereas most plant-based protein does not.

 That’s why I recommend using a variety of plant-based protein powders if you follow a vegan diet.
 That way, you can improve your chances of providing your body with all the essential amino acids it needs.

 To give you a better understanding of the various absorption rates, here’s a list of different protein supplements and their biological properties.

-A term to play close attention to is the so-called Digestible Indispensable Amino Acid Score (DIAAS), which addresses some of the shortcomings of the Protein Digestibility Corrected Amino Acid Score (PDCAAS).
+A term to pay close attention to is the so-called Digestible Indispensable Amino Acid Score (DIAAS), which addresses some of the shortcomings of the Protein Digestibility Corrected Amino Acid Score (PDCAAS).

-Both measure the protein’s value in human nutrition, but the PDCAAS doesn’t take certain anti-nutrient factors into account that limit the absorption of protein and other nutrients.
+Both scores measure the protein’s value in human nutrition, but the PDCAAS doesn’t take into account certain anti-nutrient factors that limit the absorption of protein and other nutrients.